 Emily wrapped herself around Ryan’s arm, as if she were a cat trying to climb him.

 “We met earlier,” Ryan said to the Viking.
-He was ready to lift Kitty and run the opposite direction.
+He was ready to lift Kitty and run in the opposite direction.

 “I remember,” the Viking said.
 He extended his hand.
 “I am Ed Johansson, Mr. White’s bodyguard.”